petarsrepo/crypto-market-charter-telegram-bot/README.md

 /m - Get 31-day market data chart e.g. /m link
 /hot - Get the Top 7 Trending Coins on CoinGecko
 /wjk - Get key metrics about the Wojak Index
-/help - Get help on how to use my services
+/help - Get help on how to use the bot's services